makarroche/my-dogs-collection/README.md

 - Make a game where there are fake dog breeds that you can delete when you find one, and receive tokens for it.

 Stuff that needs to be better:
-- Control form input better for different image extensions and qualities.
+- Control form input should be better for different image extensions and qualities.